-- Because the Depot experienced releases of CERCLA hazardous substances, it is subsequently subject to CERCLA transfer restrictions as described above. - The environmental restoration program at the Depot uses the investigative and restoration processes of the CERCLA remedial action program.
+Because the Depot experienced releases of CERCLA hazardous substances, it is subsequently subject to CERCLA transfer restrictions as described above.

+- The environmental restoration program at the Depot uses the investigative and restoration processes of the CERCLA remedial action program.
 These processes include the completion of a remedial investigation (RI) and risk assessment according to future land use (industrial and recreational).
-The redevelopment plan prepared by MDRA and the description of proposed action and alternatives

-- in the disposal and reuse EA provide the current, best estimation of the future land use scenarios at the Depot - The Depot has completed the RI phase and is preceding with the feasibility study (FS), remedial design (RD) and remedial action (RA) phases of the environmental restoration program.
-An RI for OU-1 through OU-4 was completed in 1990, but did not fully define the nature and extent of impacts from hazardous substances releases The Depot has completed RI field investigations for the MI and Dunn Field.
+The redevelopment plan prepared by MDRA and the description of proposed action and alternatives in the disposal and reuse EA provide the current, best estimation of the future land use scenarios at the Depot. - The Depot has completed the RI/FS phase and is preceding with the remedial design (RD) and remedial action (RA) phases of the environmental restoration program.
+An RI for OU-1 through OU-4 was completed in 1990, but did not fully define the nature and extent of impacts from hazardous substances releases.
+The Depot has completed RI field investigations for the MI and Dunn Field.
 The Depot completed the MI Remedial Investigation Report in January 2000.
-The risk assessment portion of the MI RI evaluated impacts on human health and the environment for current and potential on-site and off-site receptors The Depot completed the MI Feasibility Studies for Soil and Groundwater in July 2000 that evaluated the effectiveness of remedial actions in mitigating risk according to the proposed reuses of the property.
+The Depot completed the MI Feasibility Studies for Soil and Groundwater in July 2000.
 The Depot completed the MI Remedial Design Workplan in July 2002 and has started RD fieldwork.
-The Depot completed the Dunn Field Remedial Investigation Report in July 2002 The Depot distributed the Rev. 0 Dunn Field Feasibility Study for BCT review in August 2002 These documents provide sufficient data for the BCT to make cleanup decisions. - DLA solicited input from the community on proposed reuse scenarios and redevelopment plan implementation through communication with the DRC and participation in the Restoration Advisory Board (RAB) process (see Section 3.5) Risk assessments considered the most current reuse plans and activities - The presence of residual contamination at the Depot after closure will be considered in the development of real estate transfer documentation.
+The Depot completed the Dunn Field Remedial Investigation Report in July 2002 and the Feasibility Study Report in July 2002.
+The risk assessment portions of each RI evaluated impacts on human health and the environment for current and potential on-site and off-site receptors.
+The FSs evaluated the effectiveness of remedial actions in mitigating risk according to the proposed reuses of the property.
+These documents provide sufficient data for the BCT to make cleanup decisions. - DLA solicited input from the community on proposed reuse scenarios and redevelopment plan implementation through communication with the DRC and participation in the Restoration Advisory Board (RAB) process (see Section 3.5).
+Risk assessments considered the most current reuse plans and activities. - The presence of residual contamination at the Depot after closure will be considered in the development of real estate transfer documentation.
 Remediation of contaminated groundwater at the Depot will continue well beyond the Depot's closure date of September 30, 1997.
-DOD will not transfer land until the CERCLA requirements are met DOD and regulator access to leased or conveyed property for environmental remedial actions and long term monitoring will be ensured through the establishment of easements and conditions or covenants in the real estate documents. - The strategy and schedule for the Depot presented in this BCP are based upon the document review cycle timeframes provided in the FFA.
-Because of the need to
+DOD will not transfer land until the CERCLA requirements are met.
+DOD and regulator access to leased or conveyed property for environmental remedial actions and long term monitoring will be ensured through the establishment of easements and conditions or covenants in the real estate documents.

-BCT has developed maps showing the environmental condition of property using data from the base-wide EBS (see text and figures in Section 3.4) and subsequent sampling results.
-The BCT will continue to update and refine the maps showing the environmental condition of property and property suitable for transfer for the Depot as data becomes available and as site restorations are completed
+The strategy and schedule for the Depot presented in this BCP are based upon the document review cycle timeframes provided in the FFA.
+Because of the need to differentiate between areas suitable for transfer and those that are not, the Depot BCT has developed maps showing the environmental condition of property using data from the base-wide EBS (see text and figures in Section 3.4) and subsequent sampling results.
+The BCT will continue to update and refine the maps showing the environmental condition of property and property suitable for transfer for the Depot as data becomes available and as site restorations are completed.

 The requirement for complying with CERCLA Section 120(h) and the possibility of residual contamination are two factors considered during the Depot property transfer and reuse.
-The Depot considers a parcel available for transfer on the date when the associated FOST has been signed by AMC.
-In order for a FOST to receive EPA and AMC approval, restoration activities must be complete and operating properly as determined by the EPA Administrator
+The Depot considers a parcel available for transfer on the date when the associated FOST has been signed by AMC In order for a FOST to receive EPA and AMC approval, restoration activities must be complete and operating properly as determined by the EPA Administrator.